dr-haoliu/dr-haoliu.github.io/_projects/7_project.md

 ---
 layout: page
-title: Concept placement using BERT trained by transforming and
+title: Concept placement using BERT for biomedical ontology
-              summarizing biomedical ontology structure
 description: we propose a method to automatically predict the presence of IS-A relationships between a new concept and pre-existing concepts based on the language representation model BERT.
 img: assets/img/project_7/graph_abstract.jpg
 importance: 4